 - Operators of children’s homes and schools

-- Social services departments which placed children in care, or failed to protect children being abused at home
+- Social Services departments that placed children in care, or didn’t do enough to protect children being abused

 - Government bodies

 This is not an exhaustive list, so if you’ve suffered from child abuse, one of our specialist Solicitors can have a chat with you about your particular situation.